Blackstone Inc.

 Blackstone Inc. is an American alternative investment management company based in New York City.
-Blackstone's private equity business has been one of the largest investors in leveraged buyouts in the last three decades, while its real estate business has actively acquired commercial real estate.
-Blackstone is also active in credit, infrastructure, hedge funds, insurance, secondaries, and growth equity.
-As of Q3 2022, the company's total assets under management were approximately US$951 billion, making it the largest alternative investment firm globally.
+It was founded in 1985 as a mergers and acquisitions firm by Peter Peterson and Stephen Schwarzman, who had previously worked together at Lehman Brothers.
+Blackstone's private equity business has been one of the largest investors in leveraged buyouts in the last three decades, while its real estate business has actively acquired commercial real estate across the globe.
+Blackstone is also active in credit, infrastructure, hedge funds, secondaries, growth equity, and insurance solutions.
+As of September 30, 2025, Blackstone has $1.2 trillion in total assets under management, making it the world's largest alternative investment firm.

-Blackstone was founded in 1985 as a mergers and acquisitions firm by Peter G. Peterson and Stephen A. Schwarzman, who had previously worked together at Lehman Brothers.